Headteacher – Mrs Rowen Prigg

 Deputy Headteacher – Mrs Lisa Dines

 Mrs Dines was born and raised in Essex.
 Before becoming a teacher, she had a ‘proper’ job in London!
 She was inspired to train to become a teacher when she saw the impact that great teachers had on her daughter when she started school.
-Mrs Dines worked at Sunnymede Junior School in Billericay before joining St. Michael’s, starting there as a student teacher and moved through the ranks to a Senior Leadership position.
-She enjoys going on warm summer holidays, reading, spending time with her family, going to the gym (reluctantly!) and eating chocolate (regularly, hence the gym!).
-She is delighted to be one of the new members of staff at St Michael’s.
+Now that her children are grown up, Mrs Dines enjoys going on warm summer holidays, reading, walking her dog and watching murder-mystery series.
+She dislikes sprouts, being cold and spiders!

 Special Needs Co-ordinator – Joanne Watts

 Mrs Orton grew up in Colchester before going to university in Norwich.
 She completed her teacher training at the University of East Anglia before gaining her first teaching post in Lawford, Essex.
 Her second post at East Bergholt Primary School enabled her to teach creatively and develop her skills in using drama and dance and a Mantle of the Expert approach.
 Mrs Orton aims to inspire a love of writing in her pupils.
 She is a keen poet and has a dream of publishing her very own novel one day.
 Travelling is another big passion and her classroom is a showcase of artefacts collected from many different countries.

 Mrs Harriet Stevens